MicrosoftEdge/WebView2Feedback/specs/Workers.md

 ## Retrieving Shared Workers

-The following example demonstrates how to fetch and display information about all the shared workers associated with the WebView2 profile.
+The following example demonstrates how to query `CoreWebView2SharedWorkers` associated with the WebView2 profile for the host app to interact with workers based on the app needs.
+Host app can directly talk to shared worker using CoreWebView2SharedWorker.

 ## .NET/WinRT
 ```c#